 Electronic air filters attach an electrical charge to particles that pass through them, then collect the charged particles on an oppositely charged metal plate.
 This is great technology but to work at their high design efficiency, the units should be cleaned every 30 to 60 days of operational use.

-Ultraviolet-light air purifiers have been greatly improved for residential application.
+Ultraviolet-light air purifiers have been greatly improved for residential applications.
+Ultraviolet air purifiers use ultraviolet light to kill airborne pathogens and microorganisms including mold, bacteria, and viruses.
 They are now sized to match the size of the home and are been proven to help eliminate bacteria and some germ strains.
 The new Air Scrubber Plus’s NEW TECHNOLOGY is the very best offering today in-home air filtration.
 So much so, that we wrote about this technology already and you can re-read about it here.

 Your HVAC experts at ServiceMark Heating Cooling & Plumbing have been advising and directly helping homeowners with heating and cooling problems and needs since 1951.
 Your local ServiceMark team stands ready to advise you and offer solutions and options for the proper air filtration needed in your particular home.